BobbyDigitalDev/SassNcompass/README.md

 @include at-breakpoint($medium) {//all the code contained within happens at the medium breakpoint

 ```
-You can also set the column range a particular div element should occupy by using the span column mixin:
+You can also set the column range a particular div element should occupy by using the span column mixin.
+It sets the containing class to have an 8 out of 12 column width.
 ```
-@include span-columns(8,12);/sets the containing class to have an 8 out of 12 column width
+@include span-columns(8,12);
 ```
+_Omega_ tells sass that this is the last 4 of 12 columns and should be floated to the right.
+Omega is helpful for changing your layout around on the fly.
 ```
-@include span-columns(4 omega, 12);//omega tells sass that this is the last 4 of 12 columns and should be floated to the right
+@include span-columns(4 omega, 12);
 ```

-####Grunt Task manager workflow
+### What is Grunt?
+Grunt is a task manager that can do a number of repetitive tasks for you.
+Gulp is the latest competitor to Grunt.
+They do similar things in slightly different ways.
+What I used Grunt for in this project:
+1. JS minification via the Uglify plugin
+2. Compiling of SCSS Sass files to CSS via the Compass plugin
+3. Live browser reload and realtime triggering of the tasks on file save via the watch plugin and default tasks

 ###Helpful links
 ***
 #####Sass Docs